FOSS-Spring-2021/Pages/README.md

 * **GitHub Pages:** Delivers a free web page for users to take advantage of.
 Easily links to GitHub repositories and code.
 * **CyVerse Datastore:** Great for structuring and storing large amounts of data, making them easily accessible.

 The FOSS takeaways listed above are the skills and tools I learned from my time attending the FOSS workshop.
 Each are linked to the concept of FAIR science and can be utilized in all projects related to data.
-Some of these skills may suit some needs over others all build towards better science.
+Some of these skills may suit some needs over others, but  all build towards better science.

 <hr />